Bob Hall (comics)

-Robert "Bob" Hall (October 16, 1944) is an American comics artist and writer as well as a playwright and theatre director.
+Robert "Bob" Hall (born October 16, 1944) is an American comics artist and writer as well as a playwright and theatre director.
 He is the co-creator of the West Coast Avengers for Marvel Comics and has worked on such series as Armed and Dangerous and Shadowman, which he both drew and wrote for Valiant Comics.

 Biography

 Education

-Hall studied theater at the University of Nebraska–Lincoln and earned a bachelor's and master's degree there.
-Moving to New York in the early 1970s, he took courses at John Buscema's school of comic art and The New School.
+Hall studied theatre at the University of Nebraska–Lincoln, where he earned a bachelor's and master's degree.
+Moving to New York City in the early 1970s, he took courses at John Buscema's school of comic art and The New School.

 Comics

 Hall began working in the comics industry in 1974 and drew horror stories for Charlton Comics.
 He soon moved to Marvel Comics and drew The Champions and Super-Villain Team-Up.
 Hall and writer Chris Claremont collaborated on Marvel Team-Up #74 (October 1978) which featured Spider-Man meeting the cast of NBC's Saturday Night Live Hall briefly worked as an editor for Marvel from 1978 to 1979 under Jim Shooter.
 Hall later joined Shooter as a writer and penciler at Valiant Comics.